 The State of Monero in 2023

-Monero is currently priced at $153.72 with a market cap of $2.7 billion and a 24-hour trading volume of $83 million at the time of writing.
+Monero is the largest privacy coin in the industry, beloved for its private and untraceable features.
+Monero's market cap is $2.8 billion at the time of writing with a 24-hour trading volume of $87 million.
 XMR enjoyed an all-time high of $517.62 on May 7, 2021, during the 2021 bull market that resulted in many coins hitting their all-time highs.

 Monero was launched in 2014 with the intention of being a privacy-preserving payment network, providing users with anonymity as the sender and receiver cannot trace or track transactions.
-XMR is currently ranked #27 on CoinMarketCap.
+XMR is currently ranked #28 on CoinGecko.

 To drive the point home further, an annual report on crypto usage from Chainalysis found that just 0.15% of all crypto transactions are used for illicit purposes.
-Saying that privacy coins and privacy-preserving protocols are only used by criminals is such a ridiculous narrative as we know that suitcases full of cash changing hands as been the motive behind some of the most heinous crimes in history, yet cash isn’t banned, so why the unfair targeting of crypto?
+Saying that privacy coins and privacy-preserving protocols are only used by criminals is such a ridiculous narrative as we know that suitcases full of cash changing hands has been the motive behind some of the most heinous crimes in history, yet cash isn’t banned, so why the unfair targeting of private and untraceable crypto projects?

 Anyway, I digress.
 The fact that Monero has become somewhat difficult to buy on exchanges and thanks to strict KYC requirements, which results in XMR purchases no longer being anonymous, crypto enthusiasts have turned to mining the privacy token in droves.

 Monero is one of the easiest tokens for mining as it can be done with CPUs and GPUs, and the community has ensured that the protocol remains ASIC and centralized mining resistant to keep the network within the true spirit of a decentralized peer-to-peer system where anyone can contribute to the network and mine the token.